 5. What will workers and employers need for a just transition to a Net Zero economy to be achieved, and what actions should the Welsh Government take to deliver the elements of this that lie within its devolved powers?

-As highlighted in the Welsh Government's Net Zero Sector Skills and Just Transition consultations.
-Also, according to the Green Jobs Taskforce report produced for the UK Government20, "the potential economic opportunities of the transition to a low carbon economy are becoming clearer, with domestic and global markets in low carbon
+As highlighted in the Welsh Government's Net Zero Sector Skills and Just Transition consultations, According to the Green Jobs Taskforce report produced for the UK Government11, "the potential economic opportunities of the